drivendataorg/cookiecutter-data-science/README.md

 Cookiecutter data science is moving to v2 soon, which will entail using the command `ccds ...` rather than `cookiecutter ...`.
 The cookiecutter command will continue to work, and this version of the template will still be available.
-To use the legacy template, you will need to explicitly use `-c v1` to select it.
+To use the legacy template, you will need to use `-c v1` explicitly to select it.
-Please update any scripts/automation you have to append the `-c v1` option (as above), which is available now.
+Please update any scripts/automation you have to append the `-c v1` option (as mentioned above), and which is available now.

 ### The resulting directory structure